Learning how to dry hair without damage can help avoid unnecessary deterioration to your hair.

 Choose combs and brushes with wide spaces in-between the teeth and bristles, to reduce tension on the hair.

 If you plan on using straightening irons, take the extra time to make sure that your hair is completely dry.

-Following these simple tips will help you take better care of your hair, so you can keep your hair looking and feeling healthier for longer.
+Follow these simple tips on how to dry hair without damage to help you take better care of your hair, so you can keep your hair looking and feeling healthier for longer.